-Artificial intelligence (AI) can play a major role in the current global health crisis.
+Artificial intelligence (AI) is playing a major role in the current global health crisis.

 The European Green Deal 2050 is set to make the EU's economy sustainable.
 As things stand, most of its goals are unlikely to achieve for the lack of a global AI Strategy and an unreasonably extended planning for such a fuzzy and uncertain ever changing world, e.g., global energy demand is expected to increase by 50% over the next 30 years as a result of population growth and economic development.